 In a world with evolving data formats such as YAML and JSON, it’s remarkable how much we still use XML, but what’s even more remarkable is just how bad the XML parser offerings are for iOS.
 Whether you use the native NSXMLParser stuff or any of the many third-party frameworks, you’re forced to write a [...]

-If you’re an iOS developer using Core Data in your app, whether a n00b or expert, you should be using Mogenerator.
+NOW UPDATED FOR XCODE 5 If you’re an iOS developer using Core Data in your app, whether a n00b or expert, you should be using Mogenerator.
 I mean, really, you *should* be using it.
-If you don’t, well don’t worry, I’m not only going to tell you why you need it, I’m including a tutorial on how to use it! [...]
+If you don’t, well don’t worry, I’m not only going to tell you why you need it, I’m including a tutorial [...]

 I’ve been a professional software developer since 1998 when I took my first job at InfoBeat helping to build out the great set of email services that, well, have been sold off so many times they seem kinda spammy now.
 For 14 years I’ve been continuously employed with Exactis, Qubit Technology, CorAccess Systems, InsureWorx, EffectiveUI, [...]